Learning Complex Teamwork Tasks Using a Given Sub-task Decomposition: Modulating Exploration and Training via Domain of Expertise

-\textbf{Non-experts should quickly adapt their behaviour,} and experts should be slow to update their behaviour.
-In multi-agent systems, when multiple agents are learning and changing their behaviours over time, this presents a learning agent with a moving target in terms of optimal behaviour.
-This non-stationarity makes learning stable team policies more difficult than if only one agent were adapting at a time. \ac{MEDoE} addresses this problem by using the fact that experts do not need to update their policies.
-In our \ac{PPO}-based version of \ac{MEDoE}, we modulate the \ac{PPO} clipping coefficient, which controls by how much the policy may be updated in a given step.
-We limit the policy update size using a low baseline clipping coefficient, $\LearnRate_\Base$ and set $\LearnRate_\iAgent = \LearnRate_\Base \times \LearnRateBoostCoef^{(1-\DoECL_\iAgent(\Obs_{\iAgent}))}$.

-\textbf{Non-experts should explore to learn new skills,} and experts should be predictable to other agents by exploiting existing skills.
+\paragraph{Non-experts should explore} and experts should be predictable to other agents by exploiting existing skills.
 By definition, non-expert agents need to learn new behaviours.
 To do so they must explore.
-Exploration in multi-agent systems can have negative effects on learning, such as reducing training stability, and increasing the difficulty of selecting equilibrium which require stable coordination.
+Exploration in multi-agent systems can have negative effects on learning, such as reducing training stability, and as discussed in \cref{sec:coord}, increasing the difficulty of selecting equilibria which require stable coordination.
 We therefore aim to restrict exploration to situations where it is necessary, i.e., when agents are non-experts. \ac{MEDoE} takes a simple approach: modulate an agent's exploration parameter using that agent's \ac{DoE} classifier.
-For the \ac{PPO}-based \ac{MEDoE}, the relevant exploration parameter is the stochastic action selection temperature:
+For the \ac{PPO}-based \ac{MEDoE}, the relevant exploration parameter is the stochastic action selection temperature $T_i$, which scales the policy softmax input:

+where $\TempBoostCoef\geq1$.
 During evaluation, we fix the action selection temperature to $\Temp_\Base$.
-We therefore apply an importance sampling reweighting $\ImpWeight_\iAgent$ (\cref{eqn:imp_weight}) during training.
+We therefore apply an importance sampling reweighting $\ImpWeight_\iAgent$ (\cref{eqn:imp_weight}) during training:

 Ultimately, we minimise the following policy and value losses for each agent $\iAgent$ in the target team: